sci-wms/sci-wms/README.md

 You can edit the gunicorn config file (config_public.py and config_local.py) to specify the port and other gunicorn server settings.

-Can also be run with mod_wsgi in Apache.
+Can also be run with mod_wsgi/mod_python/etc in Apache.
 I prefer to proxypass in Apache or nginx to the gunicorn server because I think its better setup to handle the kinds of requests the server sees.